 Awards will be disbursed at the beginning of each semester in equal installments upon completion of requirements.

 The USC BAA Scholarship Committee shall select the scholarship recipients.
-For selection purposes, applicants shall be ranked by the committee according to a combination of academic promise (as determined by transcript and/or college G.P.A.) and financial need (as determined by analysis of the information presented on the FAFSA, and case by case circumstances).
+For selection purposes, applicants shall be ranked by the committee according to a combination of academic performance and financial need (as determined by analysis of the information presented on the FAFSA, and case-by-case circumstances).
 The applicants with the highest rankings will be advanced to Phase II for interviews.
 Receipt or potential receipt of other scholarships or student financial aid may be considered in the selection process.

 Amount of Award

-The average undergraduate annual award is $3,000.00 and the average graduate annual award is $1,000.00, and is finalized prior to the start of the new academic year.
-Black Alumni Scholars will be notified via e-mail of the amount of the BAA award as well as the posting status of the award to his/her account.
+The average undergraduate annual award is $3,000 and the average graduate annual award is $1,000, and is finalized prior to the start of the new academic year.

-Refunds resulting from a student’s failure to complete a full study period shall be returned to the BAA Fund.
-Monies available from refunded disbursements shall be used only for future awards.
+Refunds resulting from a student’s failure to complete a full academic period shall be returned to the BAA Fund.
+Monies available from refunded disbursements shall be used only for future awards from the BAA Fund.

 Volunteer Hour Requirements